1981 Atlantic hurricane season: Hurricane Dennis

 A tropical wave emerged into the Atlantic from the west coast of Africa on August 5.
-Two days later, the wave developed into a tropical depression well south of the Cape Verde Islands.
+Two days later, the wave developed into a tropical depression well south of the Cabo Verde Islands.
 The depression intensified into a tropical storm early on August 8.
 However, Dennis then encountered strong wind shear, causing the storm to weaken to a tropical depression on August 11.
 After crossing the Windward Islands on August 12, Dennis entered the Caribbean but degenerated into a tropical wave early the following day.
 The wave became a tropical depression again late on August 15 while approaching Cuba.
 Dennis reintensified into a tropical storm around 00:00 UTC on August 16, just prior to landfall near Playa Girón, Matanzas Province.
 The cyclone emerged into the Straits of Florida hours later, before striking the Florida Keys and then mainland Monroe County early the next day.
 It drifted across Florida, reaching the Atlantic near Cape Canaveral on August 19.
 Dennis continued to intensify and made landfall near Emerald Isle, North Carolina, but moved east-northeastward and soon tracked offshore.
 Late on August 20, Dennis deepened into a hurricane with winds of 80 mph, before weakening to a tropical storm over colder waters on August 21.
 Dennis became extratropical northeast of Bermuda early on August 22 and persisted until being absorbed by a frontal system on August 26.

 In the Caribbean, Dennis dropped heavy precipitation on some islands, including Martinique, Saint Lucia, the Virgin Islands, and the Greater Antilles.
 Flooding in Jamaica left at least 50 people homeless.
 In Florida, heavy rain fell in many areas to the east of the storm's path.
 Much of southeast Florida received at least 7 in of precipitation, while over 25.56 in of rain fell in Homestead.
 Nearly all of Dade County was flooded to the south of Kendall Drive.
 Many businesses and homes in cities such as Homestead and Florida City suffered water damage.
 However, the worst damage was incurred to crops, which experienced a loss of over $17.26 million.
 One death and nearly $18.5 million in damage occurred in Florida.
 Farther north, Dennis also caused flooding in the Carolinas, inundating many streets and causing crop damage in both states.
 A weather-related traffic accident in South Carolina resulted in two fatalities.
 Twenty families in Columbus County, North Carolina, evacuated after the Waccamaw River overran its banks.
 Overall, Dennis left caused three deaths and about $28.5 million in damage.